NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 My aim was offer the user a smooth and logical experience, focusing on  simplicity.
 I wanted an aesthetically pleasing and functional site.
 I aimed to put into practice what I had learned throughout the course, focusing on the Pythonic backend functionality, as well as cultivating my code.

+### UX Target Audience

+My target audience would be users who are interested in electronics as a hobby.
+This is an all encompassing subject but particularly in my case it's been helpful of my coding journey as I found using a Raspberry Pi (mini computer) allows the user to learn about electronics and programming in a real fun and intuitve manner.

 ### **User Stories**

 The following section details the type of user experiences I wanted the users of the site to have: